ageurdo/timer-to-do/readme.md

 # Problem to solve

 A timer that would help me control time to focus on work tasks.
+Pomodoro-style timer for controlling focus on activities

-## Pomodoro-style timer for controlling focus on activities
+## Technologies and libraries

 - ReactJs with Typescript
 - Styled Component